-We have been DIY hikers for many years.
-So don’t feel obligated to buy the nicest gear possible if it isn’t a good fit for you.
-These are our personal recommendations after countless miles of hiking and documenting elopements and should at least give you a better idea of what you may want to bring with you.
+I have been a DIY hiker for many years (lots of thrifting and good deals).
+So don’t feel obligated to buy the nicest gear possible if you don’t feel like you’d use it.
+These are my personal recommendations after countless miles of hiking and documenting elopements and should at least give you a better idea of what you may want to bring with you.

 - Wedding Attire (Suit, Dress)